lord2800/firstboot/README.md

-# puppet-firstboot
+# firstboot
-A debian package for installing and running puppet on firstboot
+A debian package for downloading and running a script at boot time